indika/blog/_posts/2013-10-25-cooking-with-chef.md

 {% endhighlight %}

-I'm not sure exactly why Bundler is better than Gem to manage dependencies.
-But I do know Bundler can maintain the specific version number required for the application (Chef).
+Bundler is considered better than Gem to manage dependencies.
+I'm not sure why.
+I do know Bundler can maintain the specific version number required for the application (Chef).
 And it also obtains the gems required by the required gems, and so forth.
-And I do know that it simply just work.
+It simply just works.

 ### Scaffolding